Saskyc/SE-Custom-Roles/README.md

 # SE-Custom-Roles
 Custom Roles script that can be used to create new roles

+Put ScriptedEvents.dll into Exiled/Plugins
+Restart the server
+Put CustomRoles.txt into new folder named scripts

 ## Explanation of code for dummies:

+* `!-- AUTORUN` // It is flag that you do not change because it basically tells the script to automatically run

+* `WAITUNTIL {ROUNDSTARTED}` // This basically waits until round started so it assigns the role when the round actually started.
+(Can be removed but not advised)

 * `STOPIF {CHANCE100} <= 10` // This has 10% to stop the script if you make it 20 than 20% so the default role has 90% of spawning